supercollider/example-plugins/README.md

 Copy, move, or symbolic link the folder into your Extensions folder.
 You can find out which one that is by evaluating `Platform.userExtensionDir` in sclang.
 You can install the plugin(s) system-wide by copying to `Platform.systemExtensionDir`.

+Please note that currently (as of January 2018) Supernova is more picky about location of UGens on macOS.
+They need to be placed in a subdirectory called `plugins` inside the above mentioned extension directory.
+This pertains only to the UGen file (`.scx`), not the `.sc` class file.

 If you're not using sclang, the installation method varies.
 Ask the developer(s) of the client if you're not sure how.

 ## Development workflow
+In order to start developing a new UGen, make a copy of one of the example's directory.
+Change the `.cpp` filename, as well as the name and contents of the corresponding `.sc` file, and update the beginning of `CMakeLists.txt` with your new `.cpp` filename.
+Then you're ready to work on the code.

 If you change your source file(s) or `CMakeLists.txt`, simply use `make` to recompile the shared library.
 You will need to restart scsynth/supernova for your changes to take effect.